NVIDIA-AI-IOT/deepstream_tao_apps/apps/tao_others/deepstream-mdx-perception-app/README.md

 ./deepstream-mdx-perception-app  -c ../../../configs/app/retail_object_detection_recognition.yml -m 3 --tiledtext
 ```

-Users can optionally modify `configs/app/retail_object_detection_recognition.yml` to enable sink2 which allows us to send metadata over Kafka, it can be modified to send metadata to any other broker such as Redis/Azure etc.., that DeepStream supports.
+Uses can optionally modify `configs/app/retail_object_detection_recognition.yml` to enable sink2 which allows us to send metadata over Kafka, it can be modified to send metadata to any other broker such as Redis/Azure etc.., that DeepStream supports.
 By making use of a simple consumer script such as the one below

 ```
 # Contents of consumer.py